phtnnz/astro/README.md

 Python scripts for creating N.I.N.A JSON sequences and targets, from object data in CSV format and N.I.N.A templates

+(See the most recent working* branch for bleeding edge code)

 ## nina-create-sequence
 Builds a complete N.I.N.A sequence for the observation night, using a base template (with empty Sequence Target Area) and a target template (repeated for every single object), from a CSV list of targets exported by NEO Planner.